 Having a fireplace installation is a wonderful luxury providing heat, comfort, and a cozy atmosphere to your home.
 But fireplaces and chimneys can become fire hazards if they aren’t properly maintained.
 Many homeowners are quick to have repairs done if there’s a problem with their fireplace because it’s easy to see.
 However, proper residential chimney cleaning and rehabilitation are also essential, particularly if you use your fireplace regularly.
 Watch for these signs that your chimney needs repair to prevent potential fires.

 If you see flaking or loosening of the mortar joints between the bricks or stones of your chimney, repairs need to be done sooner rather than later to prevent further damage.
 If not, the masonry is at the mercy of rain, wind, snow, and other problems that can quickly lead to the chimney falling over or more water leaking into the chimney’s interior.
 If moisture freezes and thaws within the bricks, the damage will increase rapidly, causing complete collapse.
-It can be difficult to spot damaged mortar from on the ground, so take the time to go on your roof or hire a professional chimney inspector at least once a year.
+It can be difficult to spot damaged mortar from on the ground, so take the time to go on your roof or hire a professional like Carolina Home Specialists at least once a year.

 Damaged Chimney Crown

 The chimney’s crown protects the rest of it from the elements when it’s in good condition.
 However, even the crown deteriorates over time, leading to cracks that allow moisture to get to the bricks and mortar, causing widespread damage over time.
 Water draining into the chimney’s interior will also lead to severe damage.
 Like other chimney problems, damage to the crown should be repaired by experts like those at Brickworks Property Restoration, who have years of experience repairing worn chimneys and crowns.